Complementary consistency semi-supervised learning for 3D left atrial image segmentation: Related work

 \subsection{Consistency regularization}

-Consistent regularization is a common and effective method in semi-supervised learning. \citet{Luo_Semi2021} introduced a dual-task consistency between the directly predicted segmented map and the level set-derived segmented map taking into account the inherent perturbations between the related tasks. \citet{Liu_A2022} expands the segmentation model by including a classification model.
-The classification model produces the output prediction graph's class vector, which is then used to construct the contrast consistency loss. \citet{Wang_DC-net2022} created a bi-consistent segmentation network by combining the model-level perturbation with the input spatial contextual perturbation. \citet{Hu_Semi2022} created attention-guided consistency by integrating self-attention into the mean teacher model and encouraging model attention maps to be consistent at the feature level. \citet{Chen_MASS2022} used the cross-modal coherence of unpaired CT and MRI to learn modality-independent information in the cross-modal domain. \citet{Ouali_Semi2020} suggested using cross-consistency to compel primary and secondary decoders to choose low-density regions. \citet{Zhong_Pixel2021} suggested pixel contrast consistency based on the label consistency property and the inter-pixel feature space contrast property for the perturbation between image enhancement degrees.
-Our method, which draws its inspiration from mutual consistency, makes use of complementary consistency based on model consistency to let the primary model learn complementary information from the auxiliary models.
+Consistency regularization is a common and effective method in semi-supervised learning.
+To address inherent perturbations among related tasks, \citet{Luo_Semi2021} introduced the dual-task consistency between the segmentation map derived from the level set and directly predicted segmentation map. \citet{Liu_A2022} added a classification model on top of the segmentation model and constructed a contrastive consistency loss using the class vectors obtained from the classification model. \citet{Wang_DC-net2022} added spatial context perturbations to the input on top of model-level perturbations, resulting in a dual-consistency segmentation network. \citet{Hu_Semi2022} embedded self-attention in the mean teacher model and encouraged the attention maps to remain consistent across feature layers, forming attention-guided consistency.
+In the cross-modal domain, \citet{Chen_MASS2022} used cross-modal consistency between non-paired CT and MRI to learn modality-independent information. \citet{Ouali_Semi2020} proposed cross-consistency to enforce consistency between the primary decoder and auxiliary decoder in decision-making for low-density regions.
+To address perturbations between different levels of image enhancement, \citet{Zhong_Pixel2021} introduced pixel-wise contrastive consistency based on label consistency property and contrastive feature space property between pixels.
+Inspired by mutual consistency, our approach uses complementary consistency based on model consistency to enable the main model to learn complementary information from the auxiliary model.